JeremyRann/JSUnicode/doc/roadmap.md

 Issues in GitHub tagged as "bug" will generally take priority over new features here
 * Implement explicit decode validation so binary can be checked without try/catching decode
-* Handle BOMs
-* Options to deal with newlines
-  * Perhaps specify if decode should auto-convert newlines to LF/CRLF/CR or just assert line endings should be consistent
 * Typescript type definitions should be added
 * Consider using [flow](https://flow.org/)
 * Tests should be reordered (I accidentally wrote all equals tests with the expected/actual arguments backwards)